 Our servers are setup in what is referred to as a “Vanilla” state.
 This means there is a basic configuration in place to get you playing.
 There are no Mods/Plugins installed.

 If you choose to add Mods/Plugins (going to simplify this to just Mods, from here on in) to your server, there are literally thousands of them available.
 Choose wisely….
 Take a few minutes and read on…..

 Why would I want to add Mods/Plugins to my server?

 - Improved functionality

 - Additional features

-- Some Mods are very old, and are no longer updated.
+- Some Mods are very old, and are no longer updated and/or supported.
 They may not work with the version of the game you are running, but still exist in the multiple repositories/websites/forums/workshops/collections (call them what you will)….so be careful adding them.

 - Some Mods rely on other Mods.
 In this case, the order in which they are listed in your server configuration file may be important.